AriESQ/CrostiniTips/README.md

 Crostini's architecture is complex.
 There are several layers of virtualization technologies that are nested within each other.
 As well as communication and control channels that traverse layers.
 This document will help you understand this architecture so that you can run and troubleshoot LXC containers on ChromeOS.

-## Chrome vs Chromium and Open Source Software
+## ChromeOS vs ChromiumOS and Open Source Software
+ChromiumOS is an Open Source Project, [founded by Google](https://blog.chromium.org/2009/12/whats-difference-between-chromium-os.html).
+Contributors, including Google employees in their professional capacities contribute to ChromiumOS.
+Google then pulls from the ChromiumOS source tree to build their commercial ChromeOS products.
+Just be aware that if you are looking at the ChromiumOS sources to understand your ChromeOS device there may be subtle differences.

 ## Crostini Architecture Overview
 ![Crostini Services Diagram](./images/crostini_services.png "crostini_services.png")